rizinorg/book/src/crackmes/ioli/ioli_0x07.md

 Password OK!
 ```

 wait ... where is the 'wtf?'.
 Often, we would like to find the cross reference (xref) to strings (or data, functions, etc.) in reverse engineering.
-The related commands in Radare2 are under "ax" namespace:
+The related commands in Rizin are under "ax" namespace:

 ```sh
 [0x08048400]> f